epubknowledge/css-valid/README.md

 ## CLI

-If using this as a CLI refer to the [CLI Documentation](./cli.md)
+If using this as a CLI refer to the [CLI Documentation](./cli.md).

 ## Package

-If using this as a package the refer to the [Package Documentation](./package.md)
+If using this as a package the refer to the [Package Documentation](./package.md).

+## Bash

+This originated from a bash script I wrote many eons ago but you can reference it [here](./bash/cssvalid.sh).